-By the 1920s the five points had become called the five fundamentals, and had become a rallying cry for conservative Christians across a broad spectrum.
+By the 1920s the five points had become called the five fundamentals and had become a rallying cry for conservative Christians across a broad spectrum.

 As Jack Rogers, in his book Presbyterian Creeds: A Guide to the Book of Confessions, states: “This was especially true for the growing movement of independent Bible conferences, Bible schools, and independent churches influenced by Dispensationalism.
-This movement majored in literalistic, futuristic, interpretation of biblical prophesy which announced Christ’s imminent return following a very specific and complex timetable of attendant events.
+This movement majored in literalistic, futuristic, interpretation of biblical prophecy which announced Christ’s imminent return following a very specific and complex timetable of attendant events.
 Dispensationalists also taught that all the traditional institutional churches had grown worldly and denied fundamental doctrinal beliefs.”

 As for Liberalism, Daniel D. Williams, former Professor of Systematic Theology at Union, says, “It might be said with some accuracy that all theological liberals were modernists; but not all those who used modernist methods of interpretation shared the faith of the liberal theology, especially its optimistic estimate of human nature.”

-Further, he says: “Liberals have taken a positive attitude toward the achievements of democratic culture, and have generally stressed the ethical imperatives in the gospel.”
+Further, he says: “Liberals have taken a positive attitude toward the achievements of democratic culture and have generally stressed the ethical imperatives in the gospel.”

 Williams also quotes the German theologian Adolf Harnack, who, near the turn of the century, had this classic definition of Liberal theology: “Firstly, the Kingdom of God and its coming.
 Secondly, God the Father and the infinite value of the human soul.
 Thirdly, the higher righteousness and the commandment of love.”

 The Fundamentalist / Modernist conflict began with the Charles A. Briggs heresy trial.
-The trial was a reaction from conservative traditionalists to Briggs’saddress on January 20, 1891, at Union Theological Seminary on, “The
+The trial was a reaction from conservative traditionalists to Briggs’s address on January 20, 1891, at Union Theological Seminary on, “The